 About Archie Bell & The Drells

-Born in Henderson, TX on September 1, 1944, Bell grew up in Houston in a household that included seven brothers, including All-American football star Ricky Bell.
+Born in Henderson, Texas and raised in Houston, Archie Bell grew up in a household that included seven brothers, including All-American football star Ricky Bell.
 His mother, Ruthie Bell, sang gospel and made sure her sons were involved in church-based activities.
 Because of his mother, Bell began singing in church at an early age.
-In his teens, he formed Archie Bell & the Drells and began performing at various talent shows around Houston.
-While performing, they were discovered by KCOH Radio DJ Skipper Lee Frazier.
-Frazier has his own record label, Ovid Records, and on a handshake-based management deal, they began recording for him.
-The group scored a regional hit with "She's My Woman, She's My Girl."
+He formed Archie Bell & the Drells in his teens and started performing at local talent shows.
+While performing, the group was discovered by KCOH DJ Skipper Lee Frazier.
+Frazier had his own record label, Ovid, and on a handshake-based management deal, the Drells began recording for him.
+The group scored a regional hit in 1967 with "She's My Woman, She's My Girl."

 Soon after, Bell was drafted to serve in Vietnam.
 While on short leave from the Army, Bell recorded "Tighten Up," which he and Billy Butler wrote with musical backing by the T.S.U.
 Toronadoes.
 Issued in December 1967, "Tighten Up" became a huge hit in Houston.
 The following May, after Atlantic picked it up for wide distribution, the song topped the Billboard R&B and Hot 100 charts for two weeks, and received a gold certification from the RIAA.
 The parent album, also titled Tighten Up, reached number 15 R&B and 142 pop.
 Bell was stationed in Germany as this developed.
 For performances, James Wise substituted for Bell and Charles Gibbs was brought in to add background vocals.
 Occasionally, Bell was allowed to return to the U.S. to do club dates.